 It was very similar to the online website Punchfork, which was primarily available on the web, but very much on iOS.
 Punchfork was bought by Pinterest a couple of years ago.

 I think it took around 200 hundred man-hours, which included me learning iOS from scratch.
-By the end it had around 200 users signed up, but only a handful were uploading Bakes.
+I think this was really the first time I realised 'entrepreneurship' is fun.

-This is the first website I ever wrote.
-It is my old website in CodeIgniter, before I moved to Wordpress.
+This was the first website I ever wrote.
+It was my old website in CodeIgniter, before I moved to Wordpress.
 I used simple CSS corner radius to develop the logo, which I am still using on this site.

 To get around the limit that my old web hosting service imposed on number of unique sites I could host (1!), I used a hacked Controller to host 3 different sites (cigari.co.uk, whatkatybaked.com and oofaish.co.uk) - huh!